noahsssnoah/Nema17-Sheetmetal-Motor-Mounts-CoreXY-/README.md

 <img src="./pictures/iso_view_3_with_belts.jpg" alt="iso_view_3_with_belts" width="300" />

 #
-**This project is a user modification based on DuEnder by Sergei Irbis.**
+**This project is a user modification for DuEnder by Sergei Irbis.**

 DuEnder Discord: (https://discord.com/invite/ae44FHv786)